-Failed Airdrops of 2024: In the fast pace of cryptocurrency, airdrops these days are in vogue for new projects to stir hype and community building, rewarding early adopters.
+Failed Airdrops of 2024 | In the fast pace of cryptocurrency, airdrops are in vogue for new projects to stir hype and community building, rewarding early adopters.
 Not all airdrops enjoy success.
 A surprising number of airdrops in 2024 barely met expectations, with participants either getting nothing or being utterly disappointed.
-The reasons are varied: from technical glitches to regulatory hurdles, poor project planning to market conditions.
-In this deep dive, we will be covering the most notable failed airdrops of 2024 by closely analyzing what went wrong and the lessons that can be drawn for future token giveaways.
+The reasons are varied, from technical glitches to regulatory hurdles, poor project planning, and market conditions.
+In this deep dive, we will cover the most notable failed airdrops of 2024 by closely analyzing what went wrong and the lessons that can be drawn for future token giveaways.

 The Rise and Fall of Crypto Airdrops in 2024